WillHaack/mustardjs/README.md

 Fill in `{{{data}}}` by making a request to the restaurant details function of the [Restaurant API](http://ordr.in/developers/restaurant) and replacing `{{{data}}}` with the value of the `menu` key in the repsonse to that API call.

+In this case, the `restaurantUrl` and `orderUrl` variables are not needed and will not have any effect, so the line setting them is not required.

 ## API

 Mustard exposes the parts of the [Ordr.in API](http://ordr.in/developers/api) that do not require user authentication.
 Mustard puts the API into `ordrin.api`.
 Every API function takes a callback function as the last argument, and finishes by calling `callback(error, data)`